Request an appointment by clicking here or by calling 704-444-0087

 Acceptance and Commitment Therapy

 This is a powerful, evidence-based trauma treatment model.
 It uses acceptance and mindfulness strategies with commitment and behavior change strategies to increase psychological and behavioral flexibility.
 Psychological flexibility is the ability to be present and open to new experiences.
 It also helps you determine if your thoughts and behaviors will help you achieve your personal goals.
 Behavioral flexibility involves using leveraging this to engage in more flexible and values-based behaviors.
-Dr. Newman has received training in ACT from Dr. Russ Harris, Dr. Jason Luoma, and Dr. Steven Hayes, the developer of ACT.

 Cognitive Processing Therapy (CPT)